House of the Epiphany: House of the Epiphany

 The Rev (later Rt Rev) Peter Howes was recalled to Kuching from Taee in 1952 and tasked with opening a theological college for local candidates by the newly appointed bishop, Nigel Cornwall.
 Ten students joined and initially the college met in the Bishop's house.
 The college building was completed and dedicated on the Feast of the Epiphany in 1953, and was thus named the House of the Epiphany.
 Six students proceeded to ordination as deacons in 1955 and priests in 1956: Edmund Paleng, James Gunyau, Peter Radin, Arnold Puntang, Ambrose Dunggat and Alfred Chabu (later Archdeacon of Brunei and North Sarawak).
 The college then closed temporarily until 1971.

 The House of the Epiphany reopened in 1971 (with Howes as Principal and the Rev Alex Reid as Warden).
 It reformed itself in 1987, affiliating with the Australian College of Theology, and offering the Diploma in Ministry.

 It re-established its independence in 1992 with the creation of the Bishop's Certificate of Ministry.

-The House of the Epiphany is in the process (2021) of being replaced by a new building.
-The ground breaking ceremony occurred in 2019 and the new building is expected to be open in 2022.
+The ground breaking ceremony occurred in 2019 and the new building opened in 2022.